top of page

 father walks backwards watching his 3-year-old son walking independently wearing his belt cane.

-Sensorimotor Development and walking
+Sensorimotor development and early walking

 Mother sits on the floor smiling at her toddler girl who is standing independently wearing her belt cane.